 Here in the People’s Republic of Boulder — “25 miles surrounded by reality” — we have a bit of a reputation for being…unique.
 And frankly, we wouldn’t have it any other way.
 If you, too, like to let your freak flag fly, here’s how to get in on some decidedly unconventional fun.

 Despite how it sounds, this activity has nothing to do with an actual bath of the tub-and-suds sort.
 The concept of forest bathing comes from a Japanese tradition called shinrin yoku.
 It’s a chance to simply unplug and metaphorically “bathe” yourself in the splendor and sensory delights of nature.
 Boulder’s forest bathing is run by the City of Boulder Open Space and Mountain Parks and all sorts of nature events happen regularly.

 Over the years, folks have embraced Boulder’s creative, outdoor-loving spirit by scaling the Flatirons mountains in full scuba gear, on hobby horses, by moonlight, on roller skates and in birthday suits.
 Remember, safety first — but if the spirit moves you to, say, hike the Flatirons while in your skivvies…well, have at it.

-The Dairy Arts Center’s charming Boedecker Cinema is the setting for the Friday Night Weird series, a weekly cult classic film screening that shows everything from zombie apocalypse flicks to B-list cult favorites — everything from “Little Shop of Horrors” to “Showgirls.”
+The Dairy Arts Center’s charming Boedecker Cinema is the setting for the Friday Night Weird series, a weekly cult classic film screening that shows everything from zombie apocalypse flicks to B-list cult favorites.
+Picks are as varied as “Little Shop of Horrors” to “Showgirls.”
 Yep, it’s a weird and unpredictable lineup, just as it should be.

 Sure, your grandmother might have an old Mac in the garage — but does it still work?
 All of the vintage devices — 35 laptops, 73 desktop computers, 22 handheld devices and 10 game consoles — at Boulder’s Media Archaeology Lab on the University of Colorado campus are functioning.
 And you can take a walk right down memory lane by playing old games on them.
 The hours of the lab are a little funky, so check the website, but this a must-stop for anyone nostalgic for their Atari 2600, Apple IIe, Smith-Corona Typewriter or Etch A Sketch Animator.